LoopKit/loopdocs/docs/index.md

 Please consider submitting suggestions for updates and improvements to this documentation or the [Loop app code](index.md#information-for-coders).

+To contribute to this documentation, there are a couple of options (more instructions follow):

+* You can issue a Pull Request (best if it is a simple typo or wording update)
+* You can open an Issue (best if a major rewrite is needed or you think a conversation would help)
+* You can post on Facebook or Zulipchat

+If you decide to do a Pull Request or create an Issue, first look to see if someone has already opened a [Pull Request](https://github.com/LoopKit/loopdocs/pulls) or [Issues](https://github.com/LoopKit/loopdocs/issues) on the topic so you don't create a duplicate.

+* If a PR or Issue on the topic is open, feel free to add your comments (don't be shy)
+* If a PR doesn't exist, watch this [LoopDocs Pull Request video](https://youtu.be/6qSppvgGxpg)  on how to create one (it's easy, video is less than 5 minutes)
+* If your Issue is new, please add it by clicking on the `New Issue` button
+    * Indicate what page or pages need updating with a brief description
+    * This opens the conversation and all who follow the loopdocs repository get a notice
+    * This collaboration is quite useful in finalizing changes

-For documentation, please go to the [LoopKit/loopdocs repository Issues page](https://github.com/LoopKit/loopdocs/issues).
-Review issues that are already open.
-If your issue is open, you are welcome to add comments or vote to have the issue handled promptly.
-If your issue is new, please add it by clicking on the `New Issue` button.
-Indicate what page or pages need updating with a brief description, and we'll collaborate from there.
-(Note - you do not have to log in to github to read the Issues, but you cannot comment or add a new Issue without logging in.)
+Note - you do not have to log in to github to review the Pull Requests and Issues, but you cannot comment or add a new Pull Request or Issue without logging in.

 If you do not have a github userID, but are a member of the Loop Facebook group or Loop Zulipchat, you can post a message there.

-On Facebook - make sure your post is clear that you have a comment about LoopDocs.
-In Loop Zulipchat, please use the [documentation stream, Loopdocs Issue topic](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Loopdocs.20Issue)
+* On [Facebook](https://www.facebook.com/groups/TheLoopedGroup) - make sure your post is clear that you have a comment about LoopDocs
+* On Loop Zulipchat, please use the [documentation stream, Loopdocs Issue](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Loopdocs.20Issue) topic

-There are over 70 pages of content and we need all the reviewers we can get to help find typos and pages that need to be updated.
+There are many pages of content and we need all the reviewers we can get to help find typos and pages that need to be updated.

 ## Information for Coders